 For more chocolate-lover recipes, try our paleo chocolate pudding and chocolate meringue cookies.

-Yes, almond butter works, too.
-Both are paleo options that can be used interchangeably in this chocolate fudge recipe.
+- Substitute almond butter- Either nut butter is a paleo option that can be used interchangeably in this chocolate fudge recipe.

 - Melt the chocolate.
 Break the baking chocolate into pieces and put them in a saucepan.
 Add the maple syrup and coconut oil to the chocolate and allow it to melt over medium-low heat.